mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 ## Disabling the Old Plugin

-If you have the old version of the plugin installed, it will be automatically disabled for you by Atlassian during the month of April.
+If you have the old version of the plugin installed, it will be automatically disabled for you by Atlassian during the month of May.

 The migration instructions [above](#migrating-your-mockups-to-the-new-plugin) will work even after the old plugin is disabled.